-Server technologies The client-server model of computing is a distributed application structure that mason management partitions tasks or workloads between the providers of a resource or service while servers, and service requesters, called clients.[1]
-Often ett over a computer network on senser.(1) in the same system.
+The client-server model of computing is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.[1]
+Often clients and servers communicate over a computer network on separate hardware, but both client and server may reside in the same system.
 A server machine is a host that is running one or more server programs which share their resources with clients.
 A client does not share any of its resources, but requests a server's content or service function.
 Clients therefore initiate communication sessions with servers which await incoming requests.